 Do you want your own copy on DVD?
 EMAIL ME

 I had a public access show in New York City,

 The first 'To the Hills' focused on the idea of strange characters.

 "How Drive the Car" is one of 24 'short films about strange characters'

 That's all for now.
 There are many more of my movies online.
 Search 'fritz donnelly' or 'tothehills' or 'hichristina' or combos of those to turn up more stuff.

 Slamdance Film Festival, IFC, Anthology Film Archive, Rooftop Films, The Disposable Film Festival, The New Museum of Contemporary Art, and of course my favorite venue Manhattan Neighborhood Network (MNN) have all shown my films.
-And my movies and shenanigans have been written up in Black Book Magazine, Women's Wear Daily, The Washington Post, as one of the faces that launched Halloween or Williamsburg, in the Huffington Post, and other places including ye old New York Times.
+And my movies and shenanigans have been written up in Black Book Magazine, Women's Wear Daily, TimeOut New York, The Washington Post, as one of the faces that launched Halloween or Williamsburg, in the Huffington Post, and other places including ye old New York Times.